Low back pain that

 Rearranging pillows at 2 AM trying to find a position that doesn't hurt

-Sleeping on your side, your back, whatever you want.
+Sleeping on your side, your back, through the night.

 Bracing yourself every time you bend down to pick something up